Lord Mayor’s Better Suburbs Grants Guidelines - Community Facility Category

 Acquittal Form

 This is an online form and is a condition of grant funding.
-Council requires you submit a project acquittal report at the end of your project.
+Council requires the applicant to submit a project acquittal report at the end of the project.
 This report must include a financial report that details project expenditure, and an evaluation report outlining the project's outcomes and how they contributed to the aims and objectives of the grant program.

 Approval for Works Form (AFW)